dellsystem/mcmun-2014/readme.md

 If you're wondering how everything works, just take a look at the code: the main content management stuff is handled by the `cms` app, the `committees` app takes care of displaying information for all the committees, and the `signups` app handles one-off signups.
 All the static files are under mcmun/static, the templates are under the templates/ folder in each app directory, and some fixtures containing page content can be found under committees/fixtures and cms/fixtures. (`mcmun` is listed as an installed app but it's really just the project folder that is created automatically by Django; this is so that I can put static files and templates under this directory and have them be loaded automatically.)

+The production site uses PostgreSQL for its database and Passenger WSGI for deployment.
+The admin site is located at a different URL than /admin/ just to prevent anyone from wasting their life away by trying to guess my password.

 Licensing information
 ---------------------